Create custom Outlook GUI: ribbon tabs,

 CommandBar based main menus exist in Outlook 2003 - 2000 and in the Explorer window of Outlook 2007.
 The Outlook-specific main menu components allow adding custom items to the main menus in the Explorer and Inspector windows in a way similar to the toolbar designer:

 Customizing Outlook context menus

 You use the Context Menu component (TadxContextMenu) to add custom items to context menus in Outlook 2007 – 2002, Outlook 2000 context menus are not customizable.
-To fully comply with the Ribbon-based context menu system of Outlook 2010 and 2013 you also use the Ribbon-style Context Menu component, TadxRibbonContextMenu.
+To fully comply with the Ribbon-based context menu system of Outlook 2010 - 2016, you also use the Ribbon-style Context Menu component, TadxRibbonContextMenu.

 More about Outlook-specific menu components.